vianetz/magento1-utilities/README.md

 6. Enable the Magento compilation feature (if it was activated before): System->Tools->Compiler

 As an alternative you can install the module via modman.
-Please find more information about that installation method at https://github.com/colinmollenhour/modman (Thanks @colinmollenhour)
+Please find [more information](https://github.com/colinmollenhour/modman) about that installation method (thanks @colinmollenhour).

 We also offer paid installation services.
 If you are interested please contact me at support@vianetz.com.

 Uninstallation
 --------------
-1. Remove the folder app/code/community/Vianetz/CustomerUtilities
+1. Remove the folder `app/code/community/Vianetz/CustomerUtilities`
-2. Remove the file app/etc/modules/Vianetz/CustomerUtilities.xml
+2. Remove the file `app/etc/modules/Vianetz/CustomerUtilities.xml`

 Frequently Asked Questions
 --------------------------